AlifFauqiR/QA-Portfolio/README.md

 - Automation Testing with Selenium
 - Bug Reports & Documentation

-Browse the folders to explore my projects and its assets.
+Browse the folders to explore my projects and its assets 🙌